 A simple metal or wooden stool is an awesome prop that allows you to play around with a bunch of extra boudoir poses.

 Here’s one to try: direct your client or model to straddle the stool, leaning forward onto their hands.
 The forward lean is one of the best positions for accentuating the shoulders and chest of the subject.

 This forward lean is one of the best positions for accentuating the shoulders and chest, making it ideal for those wondering how to take lingerie photos.

 22. Arms up and resting on head

 Direct your client to raise both arms up and rest them on their head.
+This lingerie photo pose ensures relaxed arms and hands, delivering a soft and sensual vibe.
 For a sensual boudoir photo, it’s important to relax the arms so they fall softly and the hands aren’t tensed up or balled into fists.

 If you’re shooting for powerful and strong boudoir photos, you can ask her to interlock her arms above her head, keeping both arms straight.
 Just be clear about what style of photo you want and give directions to pose her accordingly.

 This pose works well regardless of whether the subject is standing (if taking a full-length shot, try getting her to stand with one foot crossed just in front of the other for a softer pose, or legs straight and shoulder-width apart for a power pose) or sitting.

 23. Knees up and lying back supported by arms